binkley/layers-java/README.md

 # Layers

+_An experiment in style and technique_.

 ## `Layers`

 High-level container of layers with single view of entries (key-value pairs, computed after any new value is added for the key).

 D&amp;D 5e is an example problem domain.
 The rules are sufficiently complex to require several interesting techniques.

 ## `Layer`